IndigoUnited/js-dejavu/README.md

 The `strict` build is suitable for __development__, and will do all sorts of checks, throwing an error when you try to do something considered illegal.

-**Note that if your class schema works in strict mode, it will also work in loose mode.**
+** Note that if your project works in strict mode, it will work in loose mode **

 As for the `loose` build, there is no overhead associated with checks, thus making it suitable for __production__, since it will be more efficient and have a __lower memory footprint and filesize__.

-You can check a performance test in [jsperf](http://jsperf.com/oop-benchmark/54) comparing `dejavu` with other OOP libraries.
-Note that the regular version, in loose mode is used in this test, simulating a production environment.
+You can check the benchmarks in [jsperf](http://jsperf.com/oop-benchmark/54) comparing `dejavu` with other OOP libraries.
+Note that the loose regular version is used in this test, simulating a production environment.